SSRSGJYD/NeuralTexture/README.md

 + `/data/uv/`  with uv-map `.npy` files, each shaped (H, W, 2)
 + `/data/extrinsics/`  with normalized camera extrinsics in  `.npy` files, each shaped (3)

-Each frame corresponds to one uv map and one view direction map.
+Each frame corresponds to one uv map and corresponding camera extrinsic parameters.
 They are named sequentially, from `0000` to `xxxx` .

 We demonstrate 2 ways to prepare data.
 One way is to render training data, the code is at https://github.com/A-Dying-Pig/OpenGL_NeuralTexture.
 The other way is to reconstruct from real scene, the code is at https://github.com/gerwang/InfiniTAM .

+### Configuration

+Rename `config_example.py` as `config.py` and set the parameters for training and rendering.

 ### Train Jointly